theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-10-customer-care.md

 including just a month ago.
 And after the first two years, a school my aunt teaches in in Goa was also interested, and so on my next visit to Goa, I set up the system there and it worked for them too.
 All good so far.
+(Just to clarify, this was four years ago; now I'm living in Fremont, California, and currently I'm at MathILy-Er in Salem, Oregon.)

 But a few days ago the Goa school ran into a minor issue with adding images to the nominee buttons (the actual election stuff was working perfectly, and even